College Football Odds At NJ Sportsbooks

 Totals bets are usually known as over/under bets.
 The sportsbook will estimate how many points both teams will combine to score, and you can bet whether the actual amount will be over or under that number.

 College football futures allow you to pick a team to win its conference or the national title.
 NJ sportsbooks post college football futures markets before the season and adjust the odds as the season progresses.

 College football parlays allow you to combine two or more basic college football bets into one.
 Parlays offer bigger payouts, but you must win every game in a parlay for it to pay.

-Monmouth Park Sports Book by William Hill was the first in the state to start taking bets when it opened on June 14, 2018.
+Monmouth Park Sports Book by Caesars was the first in the state to start taking bets when it opened on June 14, 2018.